Books of the Week:

 This seemed to me to be adding insult to injury.
 Either I developed this allergy (presumably to Latex) because of the previous bandaging, or the new bandage had more of whatever I’m allergic to in it, because everywhere it touched my skin, I had swelling and redness and those little itchy bumps in a spectacular display.

 Hardly life-threatening or disfiguring or even very serious, right?
-But while I was worried about other things to begin with, just enough to push me over the edge into paranoia.
+But while I was worried about other things, to begin with, just enough to push me over the edge into paranoia.
+I know that there are people out there who go through way worse surgery, such as bypass, and they have to apply for critical illness insurance because it has affected their lives in a major way, but for now, this was my biggest upset!

 Does it sometimes seem that Life, with a capital L, is taunting you?
 Or is this just a series of random events, a piling of misfortune upon misfortune?
 I’m reminded (in a more serious vein) of families who return from an interment to find that the house has been burgled.
 It’s scary to think that people could be that unlucky to return to their home and find that their possessions have been stolen.
 However, with increasing crime rates, it’s no wonder that people are becoming more paranoid about leaving their homes unless they have some sort of Wireless smart alarm system installed to ensure that they can be informed if there is an intruder in their home.
 Of course, this sort of thing shouldn’t stop them from leaving their homes unattended.
 Security cameras can add that extra protection whilst you’re away.
 Additionally, having a good home insurance policy can also put people’s minds at rest.
 If your possessions are covered on the home insurance, you will be able to cover the costs to replace any items that were stolen from your home.
 This policy ensures that you can easily replace these items, so you don’t have to go without them.
 With precautions like those in place, it should be easier for you to leave your home.